zenecture/neuroflow/README.md

 import shapeless._
 ```

-This gives us a fully connected `DenseNetwork` on the cpu, which is initialized with random weights by a `WeightProvider`.
+This gives us a fully connected `DenseNetwork`, which is initialized with random weights by a `WeightProvider`.
 Then, we want to import all `Activator` functions so we can place a `Sigmoid` on our neurons.

 ```scala